alan-turing-institute/scivision/docs/contributing.md

   }
 ```

+Additionally, upload a suitable thumbnail to the [thumbnail models folder](https://github.com/alan-turing-institute/scivision/tree/main/src/scivision/catalog/data/thumbnails/models).

 After you are done, create a pull request with the changes.
 A Scivision maintainer will approve the addition, making it available to all Scivision users.
+It will appear on the [website](https://sci.vision/model-grid), and it will be installable through the GitHub repository.
+However, it won't be available through PyPI until after the next release.

 #### Preparing a dataset for inclusion in the catalog

-In order to submit a dataset to the Scivision catalog, you must first set up a GitHub repository containing important metadata as per the :ref:`data-repo-template`.
+In order to submit a dataset to the Scivision catalog, your data must be in a publicly accessible location (for example, on [Zenodo](https://zenodo.org/)).

-This will enable you load your dataset via the Scivision API and run matching models from catalog on it.
+Additionally if you would like to be able to load your dataset via the Scivision API and run matching models from catalog on it, you must first set up a GitHub repository containing important metadata as per the :ref:`data-repo-template`.

 #### Adding a new dataset to the catalog

-Once you have prepared a datasource for inclusion in the catalog, submit some details about it [here](https://sci.vision/#/new-datasource).
+Once you have prepared a datasource for inclusion in the catalog, submit some details about it [here](https://sci.vision/new-datasource).
+This will create a .json file in the correct format.
+Open a [new issue on GitHub](https://github.com/alan-turing-institute/scivision/issues/new?assignees=&labels=catalog%2Cdata&projects=&template=new-datasource.md&title=%5BDATA%5D), attaching the .json file and an appropriate thumbnail.
 You will need a GitHub account.
-Submitting this form will open a pull request on your behalf, that adds the datasource to the catalog.

 Once your submission is accepted, the dataset will become available to other users of Scivision.
+It will appear on the [website](https://sci.vision/datasource-grid), and it will be installable through the GitHub repository.
+However, it won't be available through PyPI until after the next release.

 ##### Manual steps

-This section describes how to add a catalog entry by hand.
+This section describes how to add a catalog entry by hand, once you have prepared your dataset.
 These steps are an alternative to using the form above.

 On a new branch of the Scivision repository, add your dataset to the end of `datasources.json`, with the following format, incrementing the data number by from the most recent entry.
 After you are done, create a pull request with the changes.